kushpatel10/Myuu-Companion/README.md

 ## **Credits**

 - **Myself 😅**: For creating this awesome bot!
-- **ChatGPT**: For prettifying the code , and crafting this README.
+- **ChatGPT**: For prettifying the code, markov chains algorithm, and crafting this README.
 - **Discord.js Community**: For providing an amazing library and resources to create Discord bots.
 - **Inspiration**: From the [Myuu-Anti-Shiny-Discord-Bot](https://github.com/SomeRandomGuy009/Myuu-Anti-Shiny-Discord-Bot).
+- **Markov Chains**: Logic for sending messages generated by Markov Chains (originally by [knownasbot](https://github.com/knownasbot/markov-bot))

 ---